DevDominique/SamosaSelector/README.md

 Developed by: **Dominique Wilson**

 This web app: **Samosa Selector is a playful incremental clicker game, where users earn samosas by clicking a giant samosa icon and unlocking flavorful upgrades like Double Stuffed, Party Pack, and Full Feast.
-Built with React adn Vite, Samosa Selector showcases dynamic state management, responsive UI, and interactive animations for a smooth and engaging experience.
+Built with React and Vite, Samosa Selector showcases dynamic state management, responsive UI, and interactive animations for a smooth and engaging experience.
 Perfect for practicing React hooks, event handling, and modular component design!**

 Time spent: **3.5** hours spent in total